DWSS-AM: Profile

 In March 2020, at the height of the pandemic, DWSS went off the air.
 A couple of months later, most of its programs transferred to DWBL.

 In May 2024, Prage Management Corporation, owner of tabloid newspaper Abante, took over the station's operations.
 On July 8, 2024, it went on the air on test broadcast as Abante Radyo.
 It serves as the terrestrial extension of Abante Teletabloid, the paper's digital news service which was launched in 2022.
-Its call letters, DWAR, were formerly held by Sonshine Radio's AM radio outlet in Laoag.
-In mid-2025, it was renamed as Abante to reflect on the radio station's growing presence on cable TV, streaming and social media.
+In mid-2025, it was renamed as Abante after Prage's flagship newspaper to reflect on the radio station's growing presence on cable TV, streaming and social media; though it still occasionally uses its Abante Radyo branding in selected promotions.

 Since August 15, 2025, some programs of Abante, along with Bilyonaryo News Channel's flagship newscast Agenda, began airing on selected K5 News FM provincial stations after inking a partnership agreement with the network's operator 5K Broadcasting Network.

+From February 10 to March 15, 2026, DWSS and its sister station DWBL went off the air to make way for transmitter upgrades.
+Cable and online streaming remained unaffected.